 This procedure will format the hard disk drive.
-If possible, back up any files you would like to save before installing Windows 95.
+After the hard disk drive is formatted, you'll need to reinstall any applications.
+Reformatting the hard disk drive will erase all data on the disk.
+If possible, back up any files you would like to save before installing Windows..